 Applicants must use BGSU standards to determine expenses as determined by the Graduate College Budget Administrator.

-All applications will be considered by the GSS FPD Allocation Committee.

-The GSS FPD Allocation Committee shall be composed by

-Treasurer (Chair)

-Chair for the Professional Development of Graduate Students

-Two Other SEC Members Appointed by GSS President

-The other SEC Members shall serve in advisory roles to the Treasurer who shall make the decision on behalf of the committee and communicate the decision to the applicant within one month of the application deadline.

 Written appeals to the decision made and communicated by the FPD Allocations Committee must be received by the GSS Vice President within ten business days from the date the applicant is sent notification of the FPD decision.
 Final decisions will rest with the GSS Vice President.

 ARTICLE III: THE ELECTION PROCESS